shukriadams/arewedown/docs/settings.md

 ### SMTP Transport

 You can send email using any SMTP server.
-To use Mailgun for example use
+AWD? uses simple user/password SMTP authenticaiton, and has been confirmed working with Amazon SES and MailGun.
+For example, to set up Mailgun as a transport, use

     transports:
         smtp: